Regulation - FCC Bans Foreign-Made Routers for Security

 What Happened

 In a significant regulatory shift, the Federal Communications Commission (FCC) has decided to ban new consumer-grade network routers manufactured abroad.
-This decision stems from national security concerns, as the FCC has updated its Covered List to include all foreign-made routers.
+This decision stems from national security concerns, as the FCC has updated its Covered List to include all foreign-made routers and now also encompasses mobile hotspots and LTE/5G customer premises equipment (CPE) intended for residential use.
 The ban prohibits the approval of any new models while allowing the continued use of existing routers that were previously authorized.

 The FCC's action aligns with the Secure Networks Act, which aims to eliminate equipment deemed a risk to U.S. national security.
 This determination was made by a White House-convened interagency body with national security expertise, following President Trump's National Security Strategy.
 The primary concern is that foreign-produced routers could introduce vulnerabilities into the supply chain, potentially disrupting critical infrastructure and posing cybersecurity risks.